Strkss/Strkss/README.md

 - 👋 Hi, I’m @Strkss
 - 👀 I’m interested in CP.
-- 🌱 I’m currently learning C++, Python and Javascript.
+- 🌱 I’m currently learning C++, Python and Java.
 - 📫 How to reach me:
   + Discord: _Strkss#0245